kikocorreoso/brythonmagic/README.md

 * -p, --print: will show you the generated html code below the results obtained from the brython code.

-* -o, --output: you can define de name of the `div` container in case you want to 'play' with it in other cell.
+* -o, --output: you can define the name of the `div` container in case you want to 'play' with it in other cell.
 If you don't define an output the `div` will have and `id` with the following format 'brython-container-[random number between 0 and 999999]'

 * -i, --input: you can pass variables defined in the Python namespace separated by commas.
 If you pass a python list it will be converted to a brython list, a python tuple will be converted to a brython tuple, a python dict will be converted to a brython dict, a python string will be converted to a brython string.